When I first started learning Japanese in high school I had one burning question, “how good can I get?”

 How long it will take and how far you will get depend greatly on a number of things like motivation, how social you are, what language your significant other speaks, time commitments, and whether you live in the country or not.

-First, I would posit that if you don’t live in the country where the language is spoken natively or can’t do so far at least a full year (ideally longer), you will NEVER achieve any meaningful degree of fluency beyond the very basics.
+First, I would posit that if you don’t live in the country where the language is spoken natively or can’t do so for at least a full year (ideally longer), you will never achieve any meaningful degree of fluency beyond the very basics.
 You would be better off spending your time on the couch watching TV.
 It just ain’t gonna happen.

 That said, if you can live in the country where the language is spoken, living circumstances matter.
 If you have an English-only speaking wife in tow, work for a foreign branch of a company where the office language is English, and don’t have a lot of free time otherwise then you probably will not make much progress learning the language.